Jake Boggs

 # ... similar calculations for HKA and KAT ...

-When you run the script, you specify an output directory (or it defaults to one named output).
+When you run the script, you can specify an output directory (or it defaults to one named output).
 Inside that directory, the script automatically creates a timestamped subfolder for each video analysis session.
 For example, analyzing my_gait_video.mp4 might create a folder like:

 output/my_gait_video_20231028_163045/

-• Cropped Images (PNGs): Every time you press ’s’, a PNG file is saved, named like my_gait_video_0123.png (where 0123 is the frame number).
+• Cropped images (PNGs): every time you press ’s’, a PNG file is saved, named like my_gait_video_0123.png (where 0123 is the frame number).
 This isn’t the whole video frame, but a cropped image focused on the detected person’s bounding box.
 The 5 points (S, H, K, A, T) and the calculated angles are drawn directly onto this image.
 These are useful for visual checks, qualitative assessments, or including specific examples in reports.

-• Angle Data (CSV): A single CSV file, named after the original video (e.g., my_gait_video.csv), is created for the session.
+• Angle data (CSV): a single CSV file, named after the original video (e.g., my_gait_video.csv), is created for the session.
 Each time you press ’s’, a new row is added to this file.
 The columns are: Frame, S-H-K, H-K-A, K-A-T So, a row might look like: 123, 165.23, 170.51, 85.90

-Important Note on Privacy: The YOLO model needs to be downloaded on first use, but after that, all video processing and analysis happens locally on your machine.
+Privacy note: the YOLO model needs to be downloaded on first use, but after that, all video processing and analysis happens locally on your machine.
 No video data is sent anywhere.

 How to Use It

-1. Get the code: It’s available on GitHub: https://github.com/JakeBoggs/Gait-Analyzer
+1. Get the code: it’s available on GitHub: https://github.com/JakeBoggs/Gait-Analyzer

 python track.py --video <path_to_your_video.mp4> --output <your_results_folder>